Skip to main content

 Destructive

-Type text into input elements using CSS selectors or XPath.
-Optionally clear existing content and observe page changes.
+Types text into input fields, using CSS/XPath selectors, with options to clear existing content, set timeout, and observe page changes.

 Instructions